Citrys/payment-gateway-challenge-java/README.md

    - Easier validation than string parsing
    - Clear semantics

-5. **Synchronous Processing**: Payment processed in request/response cycle
+5. **Async Processing**: Payment processed in request/response cycle (DB save should be as well)
-   - Alternative: Async processing with webhooks (more scalable)

 6. **Single Bank**: Only one bank simulator
-   - Architecture supports multiple banks via interface
+   - Architecture supports multiple banks via an interface

 7. **No Authentication**: API is open
    - Production would need OAuth2/API keys